What is the JewV’Nation Fellowship?

 -April Baskin, Immediate Past Vice President of Audacious Hospitality

-To that end, the Fellowship will empower fellows to seek out and thrive as leaders in their local communities and campuses.
-The fellowship structure is as follows:
+To that end, the JewV’Nation Fellowship empowers fellows to seek out and thrive as leaders in their local communities and campuses.
+The Fellowship structure is as follows:

 The JewV’Nation Fellowship has been proudly funded and sustained by grants from the Leichtag Foundation, the Genesis Philanthropy Group, a generous URJ donor in collaboration with the Jewish Funders Network, the Jews of Color Field Building Initiative, and anonymous donors.
-This specific cohort is made possible by a generous grant by an anonymous donor.
+The current Diversity, Equity, and Inclusion Cohort is made possible by a generous grant by an anonymous donor.